Short Right Leg Syndrome Assessment - Two Signature Traits

 The mild right leaning scoliosis also contributes to enhancing baby carrying ability.
 Balancing the right lean in the upper torso the left hip thrusts laterally.
 So the left hip is elevated and juts out presenting a larger area on which to seat baby.
 Put baby on the right hip and, again, we struggle to hold it there securely.

-If I had access to X-Ray equipment, I could make a more definitive statement about leg length differences and I do discuss other observations and tests that can be carryout under "Structural Leg Length Tests".
-It is not necessary to determine a completely accurate LLD in order to treat the condition.
-If it comes to choosing and using a correcting heel lift, the adjusting amount or height of the heel lift is not a function of LLD.
+If I had access to X-Ray equipment, I could make a more definitive statement about leg length differences and I do discuss other observations and tests that can be carried out under "Structural Leg Length Tests".
+It is not necessary to determine a completely accurate Leg Length Discrepancy in order to treat the condition.
+If it comes to choosing and using a correcting heel lift, the adjusting amount or height of the heel lift is not a function of the discrepancy.
 The adjustment amount is more dependent on the question of how much will the body accept.
-It is less than the actual LLD.
-After many decades walking on the planet, the musculo-skeletal structure has made much compensation for the condition.
+It is less than the actual discrepancy.
+After many decades walking on the planet, the musculo-skeletal structure has compensated for the condition.
 Mild scoliosis in the spine physically distorting the shape of vertebrae.
 It is not possible to realign the body into perfect symmetry.
 This is not going to happen.
 The aim in treatment is to incrementally reduce the structural leg length difference so that compensating distortions through the pelvis and spine are normalised to a degree relieving stress and strain through the joints and soft tissue of the hips, pelvis and spine to enable energy/Qi flow to resume.